-This is the most frequent channel for communication.
+At AAU we prefer in-person communication with students, yet sometimes other means of communication may be necessary or more effective.
+Most frequently, it is email.
 All AAU students have a Google Suite account set up upon admission to AAU and registration for courses.
-All email addresses, including those of faculty and staff, have a uniform structure:
+All email addresses, including those of faculty and staff, have a uniform structure: name. surname@aauni.edu.

-name.surname@aauni.edu.

-Your email password is originally the same as the Wi-Fi and Windows profile password which is given to new students during orientation.
+Your email password will be sent to you prior to the start of the academic year.
 If you need to reset your password, please contact IT or Reception for assistance.
 Please bear in mind that the Wi-Fi/Windows profile password is not affected by changing the Google Suite password and vice versa.
-The email can be accessed via the AAU website under the "For Students" section where you will find a "Student/Faculty Login" option.
+The email can be accessed via the AAU website "Current Students" section under the "Email Login."
 Alternatively, you can link directly to webmail.aauni.edu.

-Fmail and Mail Address
+Mail Address

-Students are responsible for regularly checking their emails.
-In some cases, communication by regular mail is required by the law and the Academic Codex.
-Therefore, it is very important that students keep their addresses updated.
-Any changes to your address should be reported to the Student Services Center promptly.
+In some cases, communication by regular postal mail is required by the law and the Academic Codex.
+Therefore, it is very important that any changes to your address should be reported to the Student Services Center promptly.

-AAU Weekly Bulletin
+AAU Weekly Student Bulletin